 1966 Daytona 500

-Here's a cool bit of trivia: The 1966 Daytona 500 was actually the first time that a driver won the event for a second time.
+Did you know that the 1966 Daytona 500 was the first time that a driver won the event for a second time?
 Obviously, that driver was Richard Petty.
 It also marked the first, and only, time that Petty captured the pole position in the Super Bowl of Stock Car Racing.
+Petty came back from two laps down to see the checkered flag at Daytona, besting second-place finisher Cale Yarborough by more than a full lap.

 1971 Daytona 500